Attaining Sustainable Organizational Growth and Profitability

-Factors Influencing Execution Success/Failure
+Factors Influencing Strategy Execution Success/Failure

-All these factors are interdependent and their influences are non-deterministic, this typically, makes it very difficult for managers to comprehend the contribution of these factors to successful outcomes of strategy execution.
-If an organization fails to pay proper attention to one of these factors, it can result in execution failure, therefore an organization needs a system and approach to support management in successful execution.
+All these factors are interdependent and their influences are non-deterministic; this typically, makes it very difficult for managers to comprehend the contribution of each of the factors to successful outcomes of strategy execution.
+Each of the factors influences execution success/failure in a different way; if an organization fails to pay proper attention to one of these factors, it can result in execution failure, therefore an organization needs a system and approach to support management of these factors and their influence on successful execution.

 Strategy execution involves change that typically takes over a long period of time, this makes it more likely that the conditions under which the strategy formulation took place will change and unforeseen circumstances may arise to derail the execution.
 Execution management facilitates and guides a complex mix of decisions and actions on, in doing what it takes to make the strategy work as intended.
 Execution involves both top-down and bottoms-up approaches.
 The top-down approach involves flows of corporate level strategy decisions through business level strategy decisions to strategy implementation decision and actions, and participation and communication down and across operating units.
 The bottom up flows of participation and communication of information up to the organization managers through feedback mechanisms.